McMahonLab/MAGstravaganza/README.md

 # MAGstravaganza
-Investigation of how freshwater nutrient cycling is linked at the organism level.

-The goal of this analysis is to determine pathway presence/absence in genomes assembled from metagenomes (MAGs) in two lakes with very different environmental conditions.
-We hypothesize that the pathways present in genomes will reflect the functioning of the ecosystem where those genomes belong.
+We propose that the name for a group of MAGs (metagenome-assembled genomes) is a MAGstravaganza, like a gaggle of geese or a congress of owls.
+Using time-series metagenomes and time-series resolved MAGs from three different freshwater environments, we analyze predicted functions and how these function co-occur in genomes.
+This reveals how carbon and nutrient cycles are connected by microbes in freshwater.

+"Connections between freshwater carbon and nutrient cycles revealed through time series metagenomics."
+Linz, A.M., He, S., Stevens, S.L.R., Anatharaman, K. Rohwer, R.R., Malmstrom, R.R., Bertilsson, S., McMahon, K.D.
+Submitted.
+2018.

 Copyright (c) 2018, Katherine McMahon, Alex Linz, and friends

 Repo Structure
 ------------------------------

-/MAGstravaganza						We propose that the name for a group of MAGs is a MAGstravaganza, like a gaggle of geese or a congress of owls
-- README.md						This file
+- README.md
+	-This file
 - Code/							Scripts used in analysis of the MAGs.
 The "MAGstravaganza_manuscript_plots" files will be most interesting, as these are the analysis presented in the manuscript.
 - Manuscript_drafts/					See the evolution of the manuscript!
 - time_series_mapping/					Results and preliminary analysis of mapping the time series metagenomes to the MAGs